Al Rayyan (city): Old Al Rayyan

 The Municipal Headquarters is based out of the Old Al Rayyan district, as is the Al Rayyan Security Department and the Al Rayyan Pediatric Emergency Center.
 On 4 October, 1982, the Al Rayyan Public Library was officially inaugurated in Old Al Rayyan by the Minister of Education, Mohammed bin Hamad bin Abdullah Al Thani.

 New Al Rayyan

 Qatar Equestrian Federation headquarters in New Al Rayyan.

 In the New Al Rayyan district, the Qatar Equestrian Federation (QEF) maintains its stables and outdoor arena.
 Founded in 1975 and boasting a spectator capacity of 1,500, the QEF arena is considered to be the country's main horse racing venue.
 The New Al Rayyan Park was opened in 2004 in a residential zone on Al Atouriya Street.
-Covering an area of 8,827 m^{2}, facilities in the park include a children's play area and a cafeteria while plants featured include date palms and plants from the genera melia and jatropha.
+Covering an area of 8,827 m^{2}, facilities in the park include a children's play area and a cafeteria while plants featured include numerous date palms.